mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 ### The Project
 It's a Tuesday afternoon and you're in the middle of work.
 You get a message from your boss on your company's messenger service: "Got a moment to chat?"
 Such a vague message is odd.
 "Sure - what's up?"
 "Zoom?"
 You find a quiet place and hop on the link he sends.
 He speaks first: "Hey, how's it going?
 So sorry for such short notice; I just got out of back-to-back meetings.
 Do you know Project X?"

 Of course, you tell him.
 Everyone does.
-It's a project happening in your sister department for nearly a year now, and it's a mess.
-The team is famous for working until 9, 10, or even 11 o'clock most nights of the week.
+It's a project happening in your sister department for over a year now, and it's a mess.
+The team is famous for working until 9, 10, or even 11 PM most nights of the week.
 They were supposed to have finished four months ago, there are rumors of difficult personalities on the team, and two people have already quit.

-"So I'm sorry, this is really going to suck but... the project manager there just resigned.
-I need you to stop what you're doing ASAP, and get Project X over the line."
+"I'm sorry, this is really going to suck but... the project manager there just resigned.
+I need you to stop what you're doing ASAP, and get Project X over the line.
+Leadership is thinking about cancelling the project entirely."

 You sit in silence for a moment.
 "Does this come with a compensation increase?"
 You know company finances are tight right now, but this is Project X.

 Your boss has a pained look on his face.
 "I really, really wish I could say yes... but I have no budget at all for it right now.
-It's something we need to Just Do It."
-His emphasis makes clear the Nike reference is intentional.
+It's something we gotta Just Do It."
+His emphasis makes it clear the Nike reference is intentional.

 He pauses, and continues, "I know it's a lot to ask.
 If you really don't want it, I'll start looking for someone else.
 I just thought of you first."

-1. Your boss tells you that they're going to take you out of your current role, and put you in charge of a project that's not doing well.
-1. You're coming to meet me for coffee.
-While you're en route, I let you know that I'm actually with a group of my friends here that I'll introduce you to.
+### The Invite
+It's a bright, sunny morning with just a hint of chill.
+I've invited you for a breakfast bagel at a restaurant downtown, and you've just gotten into your Uber for the 10-minute ride.
+Your phone vibrates.
+It's message from me: "Hey just a heads-up that I'm here with a group of friends.
+I'll introduce you."

+### The Business Deal
 1. I, as your friend, tell you about a business deal I discovered: I've learned that a house is being sold privately at a significantly discounted price relative to the market.
 I offer for us to consider buying the house together, and flipping it for a profit.

+---

 What are you feeling in these scenarios?
 Any anxiety or trepidation?
 Caution?
 Resistance?
 The desire to decline?